Policy last updated

 Prior to any event being conducted schools should prepare a budget using the Department’s fundraising wheel.
 The fundraising wheel will help set out the expected costs and revenue, and indicate the goods and services tax (GST) options available.
 Refer to .

-If a fundraising activity involves a raffle or bingo or other minor gambling activities, permission and instructions must be obtained from the Victorian Commission for Gambling and Liquor Regulation, refer to .
+If a fundraising activity involves a raffle or bingo or other minor gambling activities, permission and instructions must be obtained from the Victorian Gambling and Casino Control Commission, refer to .